-The Un-Bias Guide for Educators is based on the Matrix Model Management System invented by Deborah Levine which embeds the storytelling principles of cultural anthropology in diversity training.
+The Un-Bias Guide for Educators is based on the Matrix Model Management System which embeds the storytelling principles of cultural anthropology in diversity training.
 The Un-Bias Guide for Educators is a combination text / workbook customized for high school students, teachers, and administrators.
-The Guide is an innovative tools for maximizing awareness, boosting sensitivity, and developing competence at a time of intensified biases, both conscious and unconscious.
-The Un-Bias methodology is relevant on both an individual and group level.
+The Un-Bias Guide is an innovative tools for maximizing awareness, boosting sensitivity, and developing competence at a time of intensified biases, both conscious and unconscious.
+The Un-Bias methodology is interactive on both an individual and group level.

 ~ Beth Lynne, Ed.D: Technology & education researcher, retired educator